statsig-io/docs/docs/experiments-plus/overrides.md

 :::info Note
 - For Experiments that are in a Layer, the overrides are set at the Layer level, and a user can only be overridden in to one Experiment within that Layer.
-- When you add an override to an Experiment, the metrics for users allocated to the group via the override will not be counted towards the Pulse results for that group.
-As a result, adding overrides that change the allocation for a significant number of users can have adverse effects on the reliability of your experiment results.
+- Users in overrides are excluded from Pulse results.
+Since these users are not randomized, we purposely exclude them from experimental results.
+Adding a large number of users to the override can affect the reliability of your experimental results.
 :::

 ### Adding an Override